ChilliCream/hotchocolate-docs/website/versioned_docs/version-9.1.0-preview.39/aspnet.md

 > More about the schema builder can be found [here](schema.md).

-After we have setup the the schema and its services we now have to configure the middleware components.
+After we have setup the schema and its services, we now have to configure the middleware components.

 ```csharp
 app.UseGraphQL();